 All over the country, the U.S. Food and Drug Administration has been waging a fight against opioids, as the abuse of these painkillers has become a major problem.
 There has been a significant increase in deaths related to opioids and overdoses over the past 10 years.
 There were approximately 47,600 deaths reported in 2017, according to NIDA.

 There are many options to control pain.
 Non-opioid medications are commonly prescribed, but for many, they are not strong enough.
 The stronger medications, such as hydrocodone and oxycodone, are much harder to obtain due to those regulations.
 As for the doctors who do prescribe pain medications, they must now follow strict state laws to write prescriptions for opioids.
-Some insurances are even limiting how many pills can be filled, restricting it to only one week's worth.
-Many doctors suggest seeing a pain management doctor to prescribe medications and follow you
+Some insurances are even limiting how many pills can be filled, restricting it to only one week’s worth.
+Many doctors suggest seeing a pain management doctor to prescribe medications and follow your care.

 Countless conditions cause an extreme amount of pain.
 For the unlucky people like me with those conditions, sometimes pain medications are the only way to function during the day.
 I have a few conditions that cause a lot of pain, such as Crohn’s, Crohn’s arthritis, and avascular necrosis and daily activities are difficult without pain control.

 The judgment factor is another struggle for people who take pain medications.
 Many emergency rooms and doctors who don’t know the patient well will automatically question the need for opioids.
 It’s not uncommon to be accused of being an addict or “drug seeking” by medical professionals or others.
 Several people I know, including me, have felt judged or dismissed just because we take pain control medications.
 Because of this, many people who take pain medications become self-conscious, embarrassed, or scared of what others might think.